-The text of the essay had already been available at The Kubrick Site since the late '90s; what were missing, though, were the pictures and the related captions.
+The text of the essay had already been available at The Kubrick Site since the late '90s; what was missing were the pictures and the related captions.
 Through one of those captions (page 65, see image below) I finally found out the name the actress playing Mrs. Turner, the receptionist in the scene where Heywood Floyd gets onboard the Space Station: Chela Cannon (born Chela Matthison).

 Stanley Kubrick, Chela Cannon and Frederick Ordway on the set of the Space Station Reception.
 Mrs. Cannon is reading a 2001 issue of 'Paris Match', whose cover was specially designed for the movie by the French magazine.
 Picture source: bfi.co.uk

 After some goggling and with the help of the National Theatre School of Canada I had the chance to interview Mrs. Cannon (she right away wanted to be addressed as Chela that, if you were wondering, is an East Indian word meaning "disciple"), who was very amenable and recalled some anecdotes about her career and her work in 2001.

 Chela, could you tell us something about your family and artistic background?

 I was born in Vancouver from a family of British origins; I studied in New Westminster and Vancouver, in British Columbia.
 I was always very fond of acting since I was young: my great-aunt was Edith Wynne Matthison, a stage actress who also appeared on two silent films - she was very famous in her days, she basically introduced Greek drama in North America.
 She passed away when I was 13, but it was her example that probably gave me the passion for acting.